 18. Law of Death Denial: Contemplate common mortality.
 Instead of avoiding thoughts of death, leverage the paradoxical death effect–use the awareness of your mortality to make your life more productive and meaningful.

 This is a voluminous book that’s organized into 5 sections with 18 laws of human nature.
 Each law is detailed with at least 1 long story (about historical figures like Milton Erickson, Anton Chekhov, Richard Nixon, Mary Shelley, Martin Luther King Jr., and Queen Elizabeth I), with Greene’s interpretation, additional insights on human nature, and strategies and tips to manage them.
-Do get a copy of the book for the full details, or get our full summary bundle for an overview of the various ideas and tips.
+You can purchase the book here to dive into the ideas and examples in more detail.

 About the Author of The Laws of Human Nature